joshua-staples/docker_ds_tutorial/README.md

 - Open the folder you want to code in
 - Create a ```requirements.txt``` file
   - In the file paste ```requests==2.27.1```
+  - If unsure what version of libraries you are using, run the ```pip list``` command in your development environment.
 - Create a python file ```main.py```
   - Paste the code:
 ```